SEIU Local 1000’s fight against Governor Newsom’s Return-to-Office Mandate

 Display Your Support for Telework on Zoom and Teams Calls!

-Every time you use this background, you’re sending a powerful message: State workers have proven hybrid work works, and we’re fighting back for the rights we deserve.
-It’s an easy, impactful way to show solidarity and raise awareness about the importance of telework for California’s workforce.
+Every time you use this background, you’re sending a powerful message: State workers have proven hybrid work works.
+It’s an easy, impactful way to show solidarity and raise awareness about the importance of continuing telework for California’s workforce.

 Download Printable Flyers to Support Telework at Your Worksite

 Download and print our Telework Works for CA flyers to post on bulletin boards, bring to union events, or use during worksite actions.
-It’s a simple, visible way to show solidarity and remind others that hybrid work works—and we’re not backing down.
+It’s a simple, visible way to show solidarity and remind others that hybrid work works.

 1 Comment